Picard language: Writing system

+Morphology

 Verbs and tenses

 The first person plural often appears in spoken Picard in the form of the neutral third person in; however, the written form prioritizes os (as in French, where on is used for nous).
 On the other hand, the spelling of conjugated verbs will depend on the pronunciation, which varies within the Picard domain.
 For instance southern Picard would read il étoait / étoét while northern Picard would read il étot.
 This is noted as variants in the following: